Date Joined: September 19, 2007

 Home: husband, two sons (born 2002 and 2004) and a daughter (born 2015); no pets (unless you count free-range spiders) but a small garden.

-Besides work&home: visiting local art studio on Saturdays; being on hand for my GMIL; having some crafts in local shop for selling.
+Besides work&home: visiting local art studio on Saturdays; going orienteering on Tuesdays and/or Thursdays.

 I am Estonian, my husband is Latvian, children speak both languages (well, so do we).
 We live in a townlet near Riga, the capital of Latvia.